-People were supported to maintain relationships with their families and friends and visitors were able to visit the home with no restrictions placed upon them.
+People were supported to maintain relationships with their families and friends.
+Visitors were able to visit the home with no restrictions placed upon them.
 People were provided with information about the service in the form of a service user guide which provided information about what people could expect from the service and this was available in a format that met people's needs.
-Notice boards throughout the home displayed information about health and social issues, local social events and clubs and information relating to local authority services in easy to read and pictorial formats.
+Notice boards in the service displayed information about health and social issues, local social events and clubs and information relating to local authority services in easy to read and pictorial formats.